Meet Tolga Senel of El Turco Coffee

 Now, from enjoying to drink coffee to growing it - is a big jump right?
 Well, another side of me is the entrepreneur side.
 I am a technology executive working for a large national radiology company, but I have always had investments or interest in side businesses.
 I had a fitness center in Tampa Bay area for 5 years for example, so the actual business side of coffee is intriguing and fun to manage.

-Since April of this year, i have been producing and selling online what I believe is the finest, best tasting Colombian coffee beans, best coffee that I personally ever had to enjoy in my cup.
+Since April of this year, i have been producing and selling online what I believe is the finest, best tasting Colombia coffee beans, best coffee that I personally ever had to enjoy in my cup.
 My customers also provide me the same feedback.

 I am not shooting for the stars, even though who wouldn’t want to expand their business and generate much revenue.
 I am actually shooting to be a boutique, online coffee shop for those who understand what fine quality coffee is, who buy coffee beans and grind themselves at home and who appreciate the smooth and tasty experience it brings to their lives.